xaviervia/tessellation/README.md

 return onState
 ```

 That is literally it.
-On `componentDidMount` the `onState` function is setup so that each time it is called by the application it will update the `storeData` within the Container state.
+The `onState` function is defined on `componentDidMount`, and it's set up to update the `storeData` property of the Container state each time that the application calls it.
 React will realize if the state actually changed, and inside the `render` function it's just a matter of checking for the state being defined or not (which could easily be avoided by setting an initial state, but I didn't want to cater for that scenario) and then the whole store state is available, one deconstruction away, in `storeData`.
-Selectors can readily be reused to query that data.
+Selectors can be readily used to query that data.

 For pushing information back into the state, this is what we do: